Recently updated on November 30th, 2024 at 11:18 am

 Representation: wlw romance, lesbian main characters, Latine and Black characters

 Heavy Vinyl is fantastic.
-A slice of life comic series with a diverse cast, beautiful artwork and ladies fighting the patriarchy.
+A slice-of-life comic series with a diverse cast, beautiful artwork and ladies fighting the patriarchy.

 It follows Chris.
 She starts working at her local record store.
 But her co-workers are keeping something from her.
 They’re all members of a secret fight club who fight crime.